Sara0112/cse15l-lab-reports/lab-report-4.md

-e# Lab Report 4 - Vim
+# Lab Report 4 - Vim

 ## Part 1
 ### (1) Using vim to open DocSearchServer.java in terminal